 13.9%

-How a site loads its fonts determines latency, reliability, and cache behavior.
-We categorized every site into one of four groups based on where their font files originate.
+How a site loads its fonts determines its latency, reliability, and cache behavior.
+We placed every site into one of four groups based on where its font files originate.

-The largest group (34.3%) had no detectable custom font loading.
-Many of these sites use system font stacks, which is actually the fastest possible approach since no font files need to download at all.
-Others may load fonts through JavaScript or CSS-in-JS frameworks that our static analysis could not detect.
+The largest group (34.3 percent) had no detectable custom font loading.
+Many of these sites use system font stacks, which is the fastest possible approach since no font files download at all.
+Others may load fonts through JavaScript or CSS-in-JS frameworks our static analysis could not see.

-Self-hosted fonts (28.1%) offer the best balance of visual branding and performance when implemented correctly.
-Loading fonts from your own domain eliminates the extra DNS lookup and TLS handshake required by Google Fonts, and gives you full control over caching, subsetting, and format selection.
+Self-hosted fonts (28.1 percent) offer the best balance of visual branding and performance when implemented correctly.
+Loading fonts from your own domain eliminates the extra DNS lookup and TLS handshake that Google Fonts requires, and gives you full control over caching, subsetting, and format selection.

-The 24.1% of sites using both Google Fonts and self-hosted fonts are in the worst position from a performance standpoint.
+The 24.1 percent of sites using both Google Fonts and self-hosted fonts are in the worst position from a performance standpoint.
 They pay the latency cost of third-party connections while also serving additional files from their own server.
-In most cases, this happens because a WordPress theme bundles its own fonts while the site owner separately loads Google Fonts through a plugin or theme customizer.
+In most cases this happens because a WordPress theme bundles its own fonts while the site owner separately loads Google Fonts through a plugin or theme customizer.

-Of the 303 sites analyzed, 114 (37.6%) use Google Fonts in some form.
-Among those that do, the font family choices cluster tightly around a small set of popular sans-serif typefaces.
+Of the 303 sites analyzed, 114 (37.6 percent) use Google Fonts in some form.
+Among those that do, the family choices cluster tightly around a small set of popular sans-serif typefaces.

 Open Sans206.6%